-An experiment of this kind exhibits unambiguous signatures of both general relativity and quantum theory, as it probes the behavior of entangled two-photon NOON states in a regime of non-negligible curvature while simultaneously eluding a Newtonian description.
-Whereas previous proposals concerning gravitational N00N-state interferometry have suggested measurements of the gravitational redshift \cite{2021arXiv210612514A}, frame dragging \cite{2021PhRvR...3b3024B}, and PPN parameters \cite{2021arXiv210112126R}, these analyses have disregarded gravity gradients.
+An experiment of this kind exhibits unambiguous signatures of both general relativity and quantum theory, as it probes the behavior of entangled two-photon N00N states in a regime of non-negligible curvature while simultaneously eluding a Newtonian description.
+Whereas previous proposals concerning gravitational N00N-state interferometry have suggested measurements of the gravitational redshift \cite{2021arXiv210612514A}, frame dragging \cite{2021PhRvR...3b3024B}, and parametrized post-Newtonian (PPN) parameters \cite{2021arXiv210112126R}, these analyses have disregarded gravity gradients.
 The analysis provided here shows that such setups can also be used to demonstrate the presence of space-time curvature at altitudes below the threshold for determining curvature with classical or single-photon probes, and that two-photon N00N states provide a larger signal than would be produced by single photons propagating over twice the height difference.

 The authors thank Piotr Chruściel, Robert Peterson and Raffaele Silvestri for useful discussions.
 T.M.\ is a recipient of a DOC Fellowship of the Austrian Academy of Sciences at the Faculty of Physics at the University of Vienna.
 P.W.\ acknowledges that this research was funded in whole, or in part, by the Austrian Science Fund (FWF) [TAI483], [F7113], [FG5], and through the research platform TURIS.
-For the purpose of open access, the author has applied a CC BY public copyright licence to any Author Accepted Manuscript version arising from this submission.